 Types of data to track

 - Followers: Analyzing followers is particularly useful on Twitter and Instagram.
-It can be extremely helpful to know who is following your brand, what other brands they follow, who their followers are and what they’re overall interests are.
+It can be extremely helpful to know who is following your brand, what other brands they follow, who their followers are and what their overall interests are.

 - Impressions and reach: Impressions refer to the number of times your content — whether that is a Tweet, blog post, photo or something else — is seen.
 However, it’s not differentiated by user, meaning the same user could account for several impressions.
 Reach, on the other hand, refers to the total number of individual users your content has reached.
-These metrics can be especially helpful for measuring brand awareness and audience growth in a more comprehensive way than just measuring followers.
+These metrics can be especially helpful for measuring brand awareness.
+Also audience growth in a more comprehensive way than just measuring followers.

 - Engagement: Engagement encompasses every interaction on each post — comments., likes, mentions and shares.
 This measurement helps determine which users are simply seeing your content and which are interacting with it.
 Those who are interacting are much more involved with a your brand and therefore more likely to respond to posts.